The Process for Custom Furniture at Wildwood Designs

 Now, lets put some drawings together… How tall?
 What’s the width?
 Will it have legs?
 Compartments?
 Cupboards?
 Drawers?
 Pop-ups or pop-outs?

-They asked the waterfall effect be on one side only with the other leg having a clean line.
+Their request was that their coffee table have the waterfall effect on one side only with the other leg having a clean line.

 Diagrams were drawn up, amended, re-drawn and approved, timber sourced and selected.